 Products and Services

 What problem do you solve and how do you solve it?
-I’ll dig into your current website (if you have one) and any docs, eBooks, or resources that help me understand what you do and why it matters.
+I’ll dig into your websites, online documents, eBooks, or resources that will help me understand what you do and why it matters.
 If possible, I’ll use your product or receive a demo.

 This is the most important part.
 I need to know what your most satisfied customers value about your solution.
 I need to uncover the language they use to describe their pain points and your solution.
-And, whenever possible, data that shows how they interact with your current site is a huge help.
+And, whenever possible, data that shows how they interact with your website, landing pages, and emails are a huge help.
 I have all kinds of tricks to uncover and channel the voice of your customer including surveys, message mining, and customer interviews.

 4. Copy & Revisions

-I take everything I have learned combing over my research and turn it into copy.
-I’ll write about the benefits and features your ideal customers value most in language they can relate to.
-They won’t be able to refuse your offer!
+I take everything I have learned combing through my research and turn it into copy.
+I’ll make them feel the pain that is causing them to search for a solution like yours, and then present your solution in a way that compels them to signup and buy.
+They won’t be able to refuse your offer.

 I provide a brief outline of any piece of copy before writing the first draft.
 This outline requires your project lead to approve it or offer revisions.
 This ensures we don’t go down any rabbit holes together.